cocos3d/cocos3d/README!.md

 The `install-cocos3d.sh` script also installs several convenient Xcode project templates.

-To get started with your first Cocos3D project, open Xcode, click on the File->New->NewProject... menu selection, and select one of the templates in the `Cocos3D` group under either the `iOS` or `OS X` sections.
+To get started with your first Cocos3D project, open Xcode, click on the `File->New->NewProject...` menu selection, and select one of the templates in the `Cocos3D` group under either the `iOS` or `OS X` section.

-The same Cocos3D distribution can be used with `Cocos2D 3.0`, `Cocos2D 2.1` or `Cocos2D 1.1`.
+The same Cocos3D distribution can be used with `Cocos2D 3.x`, `Cocos2D 2.1` or `Cocos2D 1.1`.
 Choose the Cocos3D template that corresponds to the version of Cocos2D that you want to work with, and which you previously downloaded and installed.

+The template project is complete, but Xcode does not automatically create the dependencies between the targets within the project.
+You can do this as follows:

+1. Once the template project opens, select your project (eg. `MyCocos2DApp`) in the Xcode *Project Navigator* panel.

+2. Select the `MyCocos2DApp` target.

+3. Select the *Build Phases* tab of the `MyCocos2DApp` target.

+4. Open the *Target Dependencies* list and add the `cocos3d`, `cocos2d`, and `cocos2d-chipmunk`
+   (if it exists) targets to the list.
+The `cocos2d-chipmunk` target will only exist if you are using `Cocos2D 3.x`.

 The template project starts with a working 3D variation on the familiar *hello, world* application, which you can use as a starting point for your own application.